 Volunteer Advisor at Volunteer Centre Croydon

-Once of the most important services that Volunteer Centre Croydon offers is the advising service provided by the volunteers at our office.
+At Volunteer Centre Croydon, one of the key roles is the advising service given by the volunteers at our office.
 The advisors themselves are volunteers so they understand perfectly how this works.
 It can be both a rewarding and a challenging role as you come in contact with so many different people and not all of them know what they want.
 So the advisor has to patiently gather the information needed using interviewing skills.

-Such volunteer is Sakunthala Sivarajan, or Saku for short.
+One such volunteer is Sakunthala Sivarajan or Saku for short.
 She has been volunteering with us not just as an advisor but also helping out at different events.
+Here’s her story!